isinghrana/fabric-samples-healthcare/analytics-bi-directlake-starschema/Readme.md

 ## ⚙️ Setup Options

-### ✅ Option 1: Quick Install (Automated)
+### ✅ Option 1: Quick Setup (Automated)

 Ideal for a fast setup with minimal effort.
+You can run a single Notebook and it will install an end-to-end Fabric medaalion architecture with 275M rows of data for testing, demos and evaluation purposes.

 Run a single notebook to set up the full environment with following components deployed: